patriarchy

 Does patriarchy hurt men too?

-Working women, especially those who entered the social and legal role of long term partner or wife, are allocated the un-consented role of a human shield of the capitalist oppressors, a vent for the pressure cooker of the volatile system of domination we all live in.
-We can see how rage and emotional destabilisation spills out of men who are not able to inhabit the culturally enforced archetype of “being a man” – essentially having someone vulnerable to dominate over in their lives, be it women, “weaker” men, or children.
-If only such individuals turned to the real source of their frustration and misery, rather than blame women’s liberation and the inability to become a King of his nuclear family.
+Thus, working women – especially those who entered the social or legal role of long term partner or wife of a man – are allocated the un-consented role of a human shield of the capitalist oppressors, a vent for the pressure cooker of the volatile system of domination we all live in.
+We can see how rage and emotional destabilisation spills out of men who are not able to inhabit the culturally enforced archetype of “being a man” – essentially forming own status by having someone vulnerable to dominate over in their lives, be it women, “weaker” men, or children.
+If only such individuals turned to the real source of their frustration and misery, rather than blame women’s liberation and their inability to become a King of his nuclear family.

 Resistance and liberation must be collective